keishinkickback/mifis/README.md

 ```

 ## Fuzzy.ai
 In order to use MI-ANFIS generated rules with fuzzy.ai api, we created a function that approximates MI-ANFIS gaussian based MFs and rules to fuzzy.ai triangular fuzzy sets.
-Since MI-ANFIS doesn't know the linguistic terms, it assigns default terms to the fuzzy sets. feel free to edit those before creating your agent within fuzzy.ai.
+Since MI-ANFIS doesn't know the linguistic terms, it assigns default terms to the fuzzy sets.
+Feel free to edit those before creating your agent within fuzzy.ai.

 Example Code
 ```bash